 About Zero2 Wireless

-If you live in Granite Shoals, Kingsland, Highland Haven or even the west Marble Falls area & are in need of High-Speed Internet, please give us a call.
-We will come out & do free site survey, to see what kind of signal strength we can offer you.
-We are a local company with a Fiber Backbone & can we offer speeds that other companies cant.
+If you live in Granite Shoals, Kingsland, Highland Haven or even the west Marble Falls area and are in need of High-Speed Internet, please give us a call.
+We will come out and do free site survey, to see what kind of signal strength we can offer you.
+We are a local company with a fiber backbone and can we offer speeds that local competitors can't.
 Call us now at 830-800-0234.

 Types of Internet and How They Affect Your Speed